garstka/idact/notebooks/README.md

-# Demo notebooks
+# Tutorial notebooks

-You can use a local Jupyter Notebook to run a demonstration notebook.
+You can use a local Jupyter Notebook to run each tutorial notebook.

 ```
-python -m pip install jupyter
+python -m pip install jupyterlab
-jupyter notebook
+jupyter lab
 ```

 ## 01-ProSandbox.ipynb